 Mrs C: Especially in the most famous Christmas book of all.
-The team at How to Christmas has put together a collection of fictional books for both young and old that your body and your soul might enjoy.
+The team at How to Christmas has put together a collection of fictional books that your body and your soul might enjoy.
 We start with…well, there really is only one place to begin.

 Chapman & Hall first published this novella on December 19th 1843 to popular acclaim.
 The transformation of Ebenezer Scrooge from bitter miser to generous patriarch, as engineered by ghosts from his past, present and future, is a work of genius.
 Charles Dickens’s story is considered one of the greatest influences in resurrecting old Christmas traditions, while also serving as a morality tale for the age.
 Dickens completed writing the book – “A Christmas Carol in Prose, Being a Ghost-Story of Christmas” – in just six weeks from September 1843.
 It sold for five shillings (that’s about £22 pounds today) and the first run of six thousand copies was bought up by Christmas Eve.
+Scrooge’s famous gripe in “A Christmas Carol” was originally meant to be “Bah!
+Christmas!” and not “Bah!
+Humbug!”
+The clever change from a genius mind created two of the most famous words in literature.
 The book has never been out of print and has been adapted numerous times for stage and screen.

 “In God We Trust, All Others Pay Cash” by Jean Shepherd (1921-1999)